 In April, 2004 Junior Sergeant Mannheim is assigned the task of training a special reconnaissance platoon.
 The regimental commander chose the members of the platoon for toughness and independence.
 Gerry has only himself to blame, because he’d suggested the idea to Guard Command, so he gets to create it.
-HQ selected the test unit and he’s allowed to pick the four corporals.
-It’s no accident he has the seventeen most troublesome privates in the unit, because the regimental commander wants to see if the young sergeant he’s been saddled with can really handle troops.
+HQ selects the test unit, and he’s to pick the four corporals.
+It’s no accident he has the seventeen most troublesome privates in the unit, because the regimental commander wants to see if the young Sergeant he’s been saddled with can really handle troops.
 At that rank he should be able to.

 Walking up to the centre of the parade Sergeant Mannheim looks them over, and says, “All those who think that was a funny remark are to raise their left arm.”
 No one moves.
 “The person who thinks he’s a comedian is to come forward to the front of the parade.”

 Private Maxwell, all two metres of him, marches out to the centre of the formation.
-He snaps to attention, saying, "I spoke, sergeant."
+He snaps to attention, and says, “I spoke, Sergeant.”

-Reaching into his pocket with his right hand, Gerry says, “At least you’ve the courage to admit your actions.
+Reaching into his pocket with his right hand Gerry says, “At least you’ve the courage to admit your actions.
 Open your mouth.”
-Pulling a sugar tittie out of a box in his pocket he places it in Maxwell’s open mouth, “Since you find my age a problem, maybe this sugar tittie will take that sour taste out of your mouth.”
-Maxwell’s mouth starts to screw up because the treat is extremely sweet.
-Gerry lowers himself to the ground; he steps back and to the side from Maxwell, “My name’s Sergeant Gordon Mannheim.
+Pulling a sugar tittie out of a box in his pocket he places it in Maxwell’s open mouth, “Since you find my age a problem maybe this sugar tittie will take that sour taste out of your mouth.”
+Maxwell’s mouth starts to screw up, because the treat is extremely sweet.
+Gerry lowers himself to the ground.
+He steps back, and to the side from Maxwell, “My name’s Sergeant Gordon Mannheim.
 My father was in the Guards, they called him Granite.
 Mother says I’m tougher than father.
 I’d think about that, if I were you.
 I’m here to whip you lot into shape as a Reconnaissance Platoon.
 That’s going to take some work, but make no mistakes, you’ll measure up, or I’ll see to it you have a nice funeral.
 I already know how to do what you’re about to learn, so I know you can do it.
 You just have to learn you can do it.”
 None of the Swords are smiling or laughing now.
-A few are gulping and beginning to wonder what they’ve got as a platoon commander.
+A few are gulping as they begin to wonder what they’ve got as a platoon commander.
 So is Colonel Stedding.
 His being Granite’s son is a pleasant surprise.

-Turning to Maxwell, Gerry says, “Private Maxwell, I think you need a bit of exercise to work off all that sugar.
+Gerry turns to Maxwell, and says, “Private Maxwell, I think you need a bit of exercise to work off all of that sugar.
 The perimeter of this parade ground is three kilometres, five circuits should help you burn it off.
 That’s a nice fifteen kilometre run.
 Corporal Finley, take over the parade for exercises while I supervise Private Maxwell’s run.
 Private Maxwell, quick march off the parade ground, then run around it five times.”
 Private Maxwell and Gerry march off the parade ground.

-When the pair starts to run around the outside of the parade ground Corporal Finley starts the platoon doing exercises.
-Colonel Stedding continues onto the regimental headquarters.
+When the two start to run around the outside of the parade ground Corporal Finley starts the platoon doing exercises.
+Colonel Stedding continues on his way to the regimental headquarters.